What is Camera Calibration in Computer Vision?

 As a fisheye lens produces extreme distortion, the pinhole model cannot model a fisheye camera.

-Fisheye cameras are employed in odometry as well as to visually solve simultaneous localization and mapping (SLAM) difficulties.
+Optically, fisheye cameras help solve simultaneous localization and mapping (SLAM) difficulties in addition to aiding in odometry.
 Surveillance systems, GoPro, virtual reality (VR) to capture a 360-degree field of view (fov), and stitching algorithms are examples of other applications.
 These cameras employ a complicated array of lenses to increase the camera’s field of view, allowing it to capture wide panoramic or hemispherical images.
 The lenses achieve this extraordinarily wide-angle view, however, by distorting the perspective lines

 in the image.